Director, Finance Strategy and Planning

 FINANCE POLICIES ARE CURRENTLY UNDER REVIEW -

 There are no legal requirements for user charging to be applied to users within the University.
 However for resource allocation and financial management purposes, it may be appropriate in some circumstances for responsibility centres to charge each other for their goods and services.

-The Executive Director, Finance and Resource Planning, is responsible for recommending to the Vice-Chancellor any proposals for internal charging.
+Vice-President (Finance) and Chief Financial Officer, is responsible for recommending to the Vice-Chancellor and President any proposals for internal charging.
 Such recommendation will be contingent upon the proper process for establishment of new or revised internal charges being undertaken by the responsible organisational area, according to the procedures in G/8.1.

-At the completion of the annual review of user charges, a revised Register of User Charges is submitted via the Executive Director, Finance and Resource Planning, to the Vice-Chancellor for approval, after consideration by Vice-Chancellor's Advisory Committee.
-Following this, the revised Register of User Charges is submitted to Planning and Resources Committee for information.
+At the completion of the annual review of user charges, a revised Register of User Charges is submitted via the Vice-President (Finance) and Chief Financial Officerr, to the Vice-Chancellor and President for approval, after consideration by University Executive Committee.

 A proposed internal charge which is not approved and registered may not be levied.